Coinbase vs. Coinbase Advanced - Which Version Best Fits Your Needs?

 Is Coinbase Advanced free to use?

-Can I switch back from Coinbase Advanced to Coinbase?
+Can I switch back from Coinbase Advanced to standard Coinbase?

 Do I need a new account for Coinbase Advanced?